When looking at cyber defense best practices and models, one driving question, which also keeps CISOs up at night, is this:

 - Provides high-fidelity, actionable threat intelligence including attack description, full attack timeline from its earliest stages and internal memory information about the attack.

-To learn more about the Morphisec and Microsoft Defender ATP integration, contact one of our security experts.
+To learn more about the Morphisec and Microsoft Defender for Endpoint integration, contact one of our security experts.